 - Consider plant species and age when programming the irrigation controller or when applying water manually. - Site topography plays an important role in irrigation timing.
-Given their potential for runoff, sloped sites may require multiple applications of irrigation water in shorter timing cycles than required for flat sites. - Become familiar with site specific soil moisture holding capacity and soil infiltration rate. - Know what the water requirements of the plants are in each zone.
-Prevent overwatering. - Attributes per station such as: slope, exposure level, soil type, and plant requirements.
+Given their potential for runoff, sloped sites may require multiple applications of irrigation water in shorter timing cycles than required for flat sites. - Parks staff should become familiar with site specific soil moisture holding capacities and soil infiltration rates. - To help prevent overwatering and waste, staff should learn what the specific water requirements are of the plant material in each irrigation zone at any given park or streetscape site. - Staff should become familiar with the attributes for each irrigation zone, such as slope, aspect, soil type and plant nutritional requirements.